-Normally, a family violence charge is only a Class A Misdemeanor.
-That can be “enhanced” to a third-degree felony if you have a prior family violence “conviction” on your record.
+Normally, a family violence charge is a Class A Misdemeanor.
+The law allows “enhancement” to a third-degree felony if you have a prior family violence “conviction” on your record.
 Section 22.01 of the Texas Penal Code states this:

-(b) An offense under Subsection (a)(1) (intentionally, knowingly, or recklessly causing bodily injury to another) is a Class A Misdemeanor, except that the offense is a felony of the third degree if the offense is committed against:
+(b) An offense under Subsection (a)(1) (intentionally, knowingly, or recklessly causing bodily injury to another) is a Class A Misdemeanor, except that the offense is a felony of the third degree if the person commits the offense is against:

 - (2) a person whose relationship to or association with the defendant is [defined in the Family Code], if:

-- (A) it is shown on the trial of the offense that the defendant has been previously convicted of an offense under this chapter . . . against [a family member]
+- (A) [The State shows] on the trial of the offense that the defendant has a previous conviction for an offense under this chapter . . . against [a family member]

 (f) For the purposes of Subsection (b)(2)(A) . . .

-- a defendant has been previously convicted of an offense listed in those subsections committed against a [family member] if the defendant was adjudged guilty of the offense or entered a plea of guilty or [no contest] in return for a grant of deferred adjudication, regardless of whether the sentence for the offense was ever imposed or whether the sentence was probated and the defendant was subsequently discharged from community supervision . . .
+- a defendant has [a previous conviction for] an offense listed in those subsections committed against a [family member] if the defendant [received a guilty verdict] for the offense or entered a plea of guilty or [no contest] in return for a grant of deferred adjudication, regardless of whether [defendant served the sentence or received probation] and the defendant [received a discharge] from community supervision . . .

-In short, a deferred Class C assault CAN STILL BE USED to raise any future assault to a third degree felony.
+In short, a deferred Class C assault CAN raise any future assault to a third degree felony.

 Prior “Bad Act” and Family Violence

 Normally, the State cannot use a prior “bad act” against you to prove your “character” for the offense.
 Texas Rule of Evidence 404(b).
 There are exceptions for if the prior “bad act” resulted in a conviction.
 Otherwise, a simple bad act is not admissible.
 However, there are certain ‘reasons’ that allow for admission of a prior act.
 This includes demonstrating motive, intent, lack of accident, knowledge, or identity.
 For example, think of a police drama on television where they discuss the suspect’s ‘MO’.
-This is information that might be admitted to establish that suspect is ‘probably’ involved in the current crime.
+This is information that the state might admit to establish the suspect’s likely involvement in the current crime.

 For Family Violence cases, there is an additional rule set out in the Texas Code of Criminal Procedure.
 Article 38.371 of that code allows the state to use a prior “bad act” to prove the nature of the relationship between you and the alleged victim.
-For example, if you claim that you and the alleged Family Violence victim had a “good relationship,” the State may offer prior “bad acts” to rebut that claim.
+For example, a claim that alleged Family Violence victim and you had a “good relationship”.
+Such a claim may lead the state to offer prior “bad acts” to rebut that claim.
 Regardless, the evidence must also satisfy the Rules of Evidence (including 404(b) above).